- Luka Doncic has become the odds-on favorite to win the 2019 NBA Rookie of the Year Award

 All signs point to Doncic becoming just the second European-born recipient of the NBA Rookie of the Year award.
 His playmaking, footwork, and basketball IQ are already at All-NBA levels, and he continues to add new wrinkles to his game with every passing month.

-However, you won’t get any value in betting on him at -1200 at Bovada.
+However, you won’t get any value in betting on him at -1200.
 You’re better off playing the long game and hoping that a strong month by Ayton or Young combined with a shooting slump by Doncic will make his odds a little longer.